zxjlm/Mori/README.md

   --verbose, -v, -d, --debug
                         Display extra debugging information and metrics.
-  --xls                 Create .xls File.(Microsoft Excel file format) --show-all-site       Show all infomations of the apis in files.
+  --xls                 Create .xls File.(Microsoft Excel file format) --show-all-site       Show all information of the apis in files.
-  --json JSON_FILE, -j JSON_FILE
+  --json JSON_FILES [JSON_FILES ...], -j JSON_FILES [JSON_FILES ...]
-                        Load data from a local JSON file.
+                        Load data from a local JSON file.Accept plural files.
+  --email [EMAIL_ADDRESS_LIST [EMAIL_ADDRESS_LIST ...]], -e [EMAIL_ADDRESS_LIST [EMAIL_ADDRESS_LIST ...]]
-  --email, -e           Send email to mailboxes in the file 'config.py'.
+                        Send email to mailboxes.
+You can order the addresses in cmd argument, default is in the file 'config.py'.
-  --print-invaild       Output api(s) that was invalid.
+  --print-invalid       Output api(s) that was invalid.
-  --timeout TIMEOUT     Time (in seconds) to wait for response to requests.
+  --no-proxy            Use proxy.Proxy should define in config.py --timeout TIMEOUT     Time (in seconds) to wait for response to requests.
-                        Default timeout is infinity.
+                        Default timeout is 35s.
 A longer timeout will be more likely to get results from slow sites.
 On the other hand, this may cause a long delay to gather all results.
 ```